todc/todc-bootstrap/docs/4.0/todc-bootstrap/migration.md

 ### Navs

   - Tabs
-    - `.nav-tabs-google` has been eliminated because we no longer have the Bootstrp style tab.
+    - `.nav-tabs-google` has been eliminated.
+This was done because we are no maintaining two tab styles.
+The default Bootstrap style tab is gone.

 ### Navbar